aj-cloete/Geospatial-Lookup-Data-South-Africa/README.md

 gh.save_data(df=grid, filename='grid.json.gz', directory ='datasets')
 ```

 That concludes the processing and therefore the ETL.

+#### Python script for looking up new location data

 Any new incoming data can be classified within a database using a combination of the **grid** and the **wards** data, as simulated below and generating sample data from Cape Town area:

 ```python
 from main import *